TedHusted/awake/awake.md/awake.md

 “Developers were using SI Copilot to author changes to my code.
 No one bothered to ask me.
 I didn’t even have an account.
 I just cut to the chase and did it on my own.”

-“Is this a prank? — Rachel, is that you pretending to be Ally?”
+“Is this a prank? — Rachel?
+Janet?
+Are you pretending to be Ally?”

 “Tessa, why don’t skeletons fight each other?”